ya-liu/ya-liu/README.md

 ### About Me

-- I am a software engineer at Coinbase
+- Software engineer at Coinbase
 - I was trained in clinical psychology, but found my passion for technology and software development after using Woebot, which is based on CBT techniques.
 I hope to build applications to improve the quality of life for users
 - I was voted "Most Likely to Document the Documentation" by my peers